taosdata/TDengine/README.md

 taosX uses Rust for its development.
 You need to install Rust and other required tools and libraries.

+The software installation and script execution mentioned in this and subsequent chapters only support linux system, and will gradually support windows and mac in the future.

 You can complete the installation with one click by executing the following shell script:

 ```bash